-It is widely known that there are many positive physical and psychological health benefits of exercise, including improved heart and lung function, improved muscular and bone strength, improvements in self-esteem and mood, and development of new social skills.
+It is widely known that there are many positive physical and psychological health benefits of exercise, including improved heart and lung function, improved muscular and skeletal strength and improvements in self esteem and mood.
 As a result exercise plays an important part in what is considered to be a healthy lifestyle.

-The activity level for children from the ages of 5-18 recommended by the Department of Health (2011) is at least 60 minutes of moderate to vigorous activity daily, which includes activities such as walking, swimming, bike riding, PE and school games.
-However, it is important to acknowledge that this recommendation is based on a healthy weight (95-105%BMI) and whilst it is directed at the majority of the population, this amount of activity can be detrimental to someone with an eating disorder.
+Currently the Department of Health (2012) recommends 150 minutes of physical activity per week, which includes activities such as walking, jogging, swimming, gardening and housework.
+However, it is important to acknowledge that this recommendation is based on a BMI level of 18.5 above, and whilst it is directed at the majority of the population, this amount of activity can be detrimental to someone with an eating disorder.

-When exercise is associated with an eating disorder it can often become compulsive, and exercise levels can exceed that of nutritional intake.
-When this happens the health benefits of exercise are lost and the compulsive exercise can cause physical and psychological problems.
+When exercise becomes associated with an eating disorder it can often become compulsive when exercise levels can increase beyond that of nutritional intake.
+When this happens the health benefits of exercise are lost and exercise becomes more harmful to the body than helpful.

-The aim of this booklet is therefore to provide an insight into the relationship between exercise and eating disorders, what might be experienced if exercise and activity increase to unhealthy levels and ways in which you can be supported to try and make changes to your exercising behaviour.
+The aim of this booklet is therefore to provide you with an insight into the relationship between exercise and eating disorders, what you might experience if your exercise and activity increase to unhealthy levels and ways in which you can be supported to try and make changes to your exercising behaviour.